Donegal county football team: John Joe and the Derrymen: 2000–2010

-McGuinness years: 2010–2014
+McGuinness one: 2010–2014

 In July 2010, Jim McGuinness, the then under-21 manager, was appointed as county senior manager, succeeding John Joe Doherty.
-McGuinness guided the county's under-21 side to the All-Ireland Under 21 Football Championship final in 2010.
+McGuinness had guided Donegal's under-21 team to the 2010 All-Ireland Under 21 Football Championship final.
 He was appointed to the senior management on a four-year term, with a review after two years.
 His first year in charge brought Donegal the National Football League Division 2 title, promotion to Division 1, the county's first championship win in four years, the county's first provincial title in 19 years, and made Donegal the third team in the history of the GAA to win a provincial title from the preliminary round.
 His second season brought a second consecutive provincial title, also achieved from the preliminary round, as well as a defeat of Kerry at Croke Park and a win over Cork on 26 August to secure a place in the 2012 All Ireland Football Final.

-In 2010, after a disappointing Championship, in which Donegal lost at home to Down after extra-time, and to Armagh in Crossmaglen by nine points in the first round of the All-Ireland Qualifiers, John Joe Doherty resigned from his post as senior football manager.
+In 2010, after a disappointing championship, in which Donegal lost at home to Down after extra-time, and to Armagh in Crossmaglen by nine points in the first round of the All-Ireland SFC qualifiers, John Joe Doherty resigned from his post as senior football manager.
 The only candidate to replace him was Jim McGuinness.
-Upon his appointment on 26 July 2010, McGuinness brought Kevin Cassidy and Michael Hegarty out of retirement, introduced many players from the U-21 side he had taken to the 2010 All-Ireland Under 21 Football Championship Final, and introduced structure and discipline, a feature that many observers claimed was lacking in many talented Donegal teams between 1993 and 2011.
+Upon his appointment on 26 July 2010, McGuinness brought Kevin Cassidy and Michael Hegarty out of retirement, introduced many players from the under-21 side he had taken to the 2010 All-Ireland Under 21 Football Championship final, and introduced structure and discipline, a feature that many observers claimed was lacking in many talented Donegal teams between 1993 and 2011.

-McGuinness's first major success as senior manager was to win the National Football League Division 2 when they beat Laois in Croke Park by 2–11 to 0–16 points.
-They went through the league season unbeaten, except for the last league match proper, when they lost to Laois.
-Before the Division 2 Final, they had topped the Division 2 league and were guaranteed promotion with four wins, two draws, and one loss.
+McGuinness's first major success as senior manager was to win the National Football League Division 2, when Donegal defeated Laois by a scoreline of 2–11 to 0–16 at Croke Park.
+Donegal went unbeaten through the league season, except for the last league match proper, a loss to Laois.
+Before the Division 2 Final, Donegal had topped the Division 2 league, and the team was guaranteed promotion, having achieved four wins, two draws, and one loss.

-After this victory, expectations for the county were high, with many pundits predicting that Donegal would win the Ulster Championship.
-Donegal beat Antrim 1–10 to 0–07 in the preliminary round.
-This was the team's first Championship win since 2007.
-This set up an away match against Cavan from which Donegal once again emerged victorious, by a scoreline of 2–14 to 1–08.
+After this victory, expectations for the county were high, with many pundits predicting that Donegal would win the Ulster SFC title.
+Donegal faced Antrim in the 2011 Ulster SFC preliminary round, winning that game by a scoreline of 1–10 to 0–7.
+This was the team's first championship win since 2007.
+This set up an away match against Cavan, from which Donegal once again emerged victorious, by a scoreline of 2–14 to 1–8.
 A more ominous test against Tyrone would follow this Cavan victory.
-The new defensive system developed by Jim McGuinness would be put to the test against a Tyrone team which perfected the blanket defense tactic on the way to three All Ireland victories in the 2000s.
-Donegal fought their way to a 2–06 to a 0–09 win.
+The new defensive system developed by Jim McGuinness would be put to the test against a Tyrone team which had perfected the blanket defense tactic on the way to three All-Ireland SFC titles during the 2000s.
+Donegal fought their way to a 2–6 to a 0–9 win.